-Dishwashers are a handy appliance to have, but like any electrical appliance, there’s always a potential fire risk in using them.
+Dishwashers are a handy appliance to have to help save time washing your crockery by hand.
+Whether you have a freestanding or integrated / built-in dishwasher, like any electrical appliance, there’s always a potential fire risk in using them.

 - When buying a new dishwasher, always buy from a reputable dealer, and follow the manufacturer’s instructions.

 - Always register a new dishwasher with the manufacturer.
 That way you can be contacted easily if a safety recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
-To register all your appliances, regardless of age, visit Register My Appliance.
+To register all your appliances, regardless of age, visit our Product Registration page.

 - Check that your dishwasher has a UK plug, but if it doesn’t, do not use a UK travel adaptor, but rather have the retailer fit the dishwasher with a UK plug.